-But I don’t want to rest
+I don’t need a rest day

-I felt like all eyes were on me and that unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.
+It is like all eyes were on me and that unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.

 The bad part about that way of thinking was that I wasn’t showing any love or consideration for myself.
 My life became a fulltime punishment.
 If I was in bed, I was being punished by my chronic illnesses.

 If I was able to get out of bed, I was punished for the time when I couldn’t get out.
 Over time I became bitter towards not only my family, but friends, acquaintances, and pretty much anybody who was alive.